 Some folks have “Coming Out” parties and call themselves gay, lesbian, bisexual, or anything else they’d like!
 If that’s the case, they’ll let you know what they identify as when the opportunity arises.
 Others don’t like labels (begins to raise hand).
 They might be questioning, and they also might be 100% OK with not identifying as anything.

 How are you supposed to know whether or not someone wants to identify a certain way?
 You’re not!
-Like any other personal detail, it’s entirely up to your co-worker to decide what to share and with whom.
-If you need to reference someone without using their name, you can privately ask what pronoun they prefer.
-No, it’s really as simple as asking, “Hey, what pronoun do you prefer?”
+Like any other personal detail, it’s entirely up to your coworker to decide what to share and with whom.
+If you need to reference someone without using their name, you can privately ask what pronoun they use.
+No, it’s really as simple as asking, “Hey, what pronoun do you use?”

 It’s hard to not want to categorize someone right away, but trust that your colleague will tell you exactly how much they want you to know or what they identify as (if anything at all!).